chenhcs/SCS/README.md

 ```
 row:column  cell_id
 ```
-where `row:column` is the coordinates of one spot indicating which row and column the spot is located in from the upper left corner, and `cell_id` is the index of the cell to which the spot belongs.
+where `row:column` is the coordinate of one spot indicating which row and column the spot is located in from the upper left corner, and `cell_id` is the index of the cell to which the spot belongs.

 ## Credits
 The software is an implementation of the method SCS, jointly developed by Hao Chen, Dongshunyi Li, and Ziv Bar-Joseph from the [System Biology Group @ Carnegie Mellon University](http://sb.cs.cmu.edu/).